webhintio/hint/packages/hint/docs/user-guide/index.md

 package manager], if you have node installed using a package manager like [Homebrew][homebrew] or [nvm][nvm], you may be able to avoid the trouble of messing with the directories and have the correct permissions set up right out of the box.
-As a result, you won’t experience the error described above even if you install `webhint` globally.
+As a result, you will not experience the error described above even if you install `webhint` globally.

 <!-- Link labels: -->